KARSTERR/30-days-of-code/README.md

-Here's a draft for your repository's `README.md`:

----

 # 30 Days of Code Challenge (HackerRank)

 Welcome to my **30 Days of Code** challenge repository! 🎯 This project showcases solutions for the HackerRank challenge, completed in **C++**.
 Each day, I tackle a new problem, improving my coding skills and problem-solving techniques.